otrv4/otrv4/otrv4.md

 not allow ciphertexts encrypted with previous session keys to be decrypted.
 If the compromise of a long-term key does not allow subsequent ciphertexts to be decrypted by passive attackers, then the protocol is said to have backward secrecy.
-OTRv4 by using the Double Ratchet Algorithm provides both.
+OTRv4, by using the Double Ratchet Algorithm, provides both.
 If key material used to encrypt a particular data message is compromised, previous messages are protected.
 Additionally, future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.